digitalyoshixi/zettelkasten/content/Security/Arbitrary Code Execution.md

 aliases:
   - ACE
 ---
-These are vulnerabilities present within a program that allow any code to be executed through injection attacks.
+These are vulnerabilities present within a program that allow any code to be executed through [[Injection Attack]].